otacilio-psf/IGTI-CDE-practice-one-aws/README.md

 1. Create an ingestion pipeline for ENEM 2019 data.
     * Source: [Inep Open Data](https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos/microdados/enem)
     * Target: AWS S3
-2. Move the data inside the data lake from raw-data to consumer-zone (csv -> paquet).
+2. Move the data inside the data lake from raw-data to consumer-zone (csv -> parquet).
-3. Create an AWS Glue tracker to catalog the data.
+3. Create an AWS Glue crawler to catalog the data.
 4. Query the data with AWS Athena.

 ## Steps